Alltex Pest Control

 Their licensed service areas include pest control, and termite treatment.

-Customers have rated Alltex Pest Control 5 out of 5 stars on Google, with 6 reviews reflecting their service track record in Tyler.
+Customers have rated Alltex Pest Control 5 out of 5 stars, with 6 reviews reflecting their service track record in Tyler.

 Licensed for 2 service categories under TPCL #918042